 So, don’t be afraid to open up that out-of-warranty Pfaff machine and take a look.
 That noise you hear, or the rough running is might be a bit of crud on a gear or a rod, a stray thread, or something else that you can easily take care of yourself.

 Thank you for reading and commenting!

 My blog is a variety of subjects, quilting and sewing, tablescapes and recipes, book reviews and hand stitching, crafting and mountain living.
 I love to have new followers, too!
 See the buttons on the sidebar to follow by your favorite method.
 If you are visiting from Fave Quilts, Pinterest, a blog hop or link up, please stay a bit and have a look around, my tutorials are gathered at the top in pages to make them easy to find.
 Lots of fun is had here, and I invite you to follow with any of your favorite methods, see the sidebar for ways to follow.
-My third mystery quilt is in progress, click on Scrap Dance Two Step on the sidebar for the first post.
+My fourth mystery quilt is in progress for 2018, click on Scrap Dance Square Dance on the sidebar for the first post.
 Click on the Home page to see the latest posts on the blog, or any of the categories to see tutorials, projects, recipes and more.
 Thank you for visiting!

 Fat Quarter Shop’s Precuts of the Week on Sale!